DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

   - Barco - Auro - 11.1

 {{% note %}}
-We are already familiar with the developments of sound for film up to Atmos.

-In 2008, Dolby Labs was asked by AMC Theaters to brainstorm ideas on the next wave of multichannel audio for film.
-At that point, the migration from 35mm to all-digital delivery was already underway, and by 2010 there were nearly 16,000 digital cinema screens worldwide (Christie Digital Systems 2013: 5).
-With a single Digital Cinema Package capable of accommodating up to sixteen channels of digital audio, executives at AMC sought a premium digital format for their ETX auditoriums that could do for sound what digital 3D had done for picture: boost ticket sales.

-Tomlinson Holman, who had previously coined the term “5.1” and created the THX sound standard for Lucasfilm, developed a 10.2 sound format with additional screen channels, two height channels positioned above the screen, and two subwoofers (Holman 2000).

-In Germany, Karlheinz Brandenburg (one of the creators of the MP3 compression standard) developed IOSONO, as both a cinema audio process and live event format.
-Based on techniques developed in the Netherlands, IOSONO used 64 channels and 600 speakers to reproduce a “high-dimensional experience” (Taub 2009).

-the technology company Barco obtained the license for Auro, a Belgian format developed by Galaxy Studios, which features an 11.1 process that adds multiple height channels to a traditional 5.1 array. though this is now defunct

-Dolby responded to AMC’s challenge with a modest revision of its digital process called Dolby Surround 7.1.
-Still retaining the infra- structure of its existing loudspeaker configuration, Dolby split the rear array into four zones: left side, left back, right side, right back.
-The format, which premiered with Toy Story 3 (2010), was promoted as a means to improve panning and positioning of audio elements in the surround field.
-However, the development of 7.1 meant much more than surround zones: it represented a cautious entry point into digital cinema that, if successful, could provide the springboard for more audacious audio experiments.
-After two years of additional research and development, Dolby unveiled Atmos.
+- **Introduction**:
+Before diving into Dolby Atmos, it's worth revisiting the landscape of multichannel audio for films that set the stage for Atmos.
+This period witnessed numerous innovations as the industry transitioned to digital cinema.

+- **AMC Theaters & Dolby Labs (2008)**:
+AMC Theaters challenged Dolby Labs in 2008 to develop the next wave of multichannel audio for film.
+Their objective was to emulate the success of digital 3D in boosting ticket sales but through a superior audio experience.

+- **Digital Cinema's Global Footprint (2010)**:
+By 2010, digital cinema was becoming the norm, with nearly 16,000 screens worldwide.
+The Digital Cinema Package (DCP) could support up to sixteen channels of digital audio, which presented a fertile ground for advancements in sound technology.

+- **Other Notable Audio Formats**:
+Several other multichannel formats emerged during this period.
+Tomlinson Holman developed a 10.2 format, while Karlheinz Brandenburg's IOSONO used 64 channels and 600 speakers to create a “high-dimensional experience.”
+Barco's Auro, although now defunct, also attempted to push the boundaries with its 11.1 process.

+- **Dolby’s Initial Steps: Dolby Surround 7.1 (2010)**:
+Dolby’s initial response to AMC's challenge was the introduction of Dolby Surround 7.1, which premiered with Toy Story 3.
+This was not merely an incremental upgrade; the 7.1 format marked Dolby's cautious entry into digital cinema.
+It improved the existing surround sound experience and laid the groundwork for more audacious projects, leading eventually to Dolby Atmos after two more years of research and development.

 {{%/ note %}}

 ---